Camino Sanabrés, Puebla de Sanabria to Lubián, Day Six, 27.84 Kilometers (17.3 Miles)

 As you descend into town, pass a fountain at the first intersection, (not pictured), and head straight on as the arrow indicates.
 Stay to the right at the next intersection by the cross.

-At kilometer 12.2 or so, you cross over the main road at the hermitage, the Ermita Virgen de Guadalupe, seen in the photo above.
+After 100 meters or so, you cross over the main road at the hermitage, the Ermita Virgen de Guadalupe, seen in the photo above.
 The Bar Tejedelo is a few meters onward, after turning right (west) onto the main street that is the N-525.
-We stopped briefly in this bar to get an update on the Camino route ahead.
-We were told to stay on the N-525 as the official route was still closed due to the AVE construction.
+This is where I suggest you stop and get a report of the trail conditions, before making your choice of routes ahead and ensure the river route, described below is open and safe.

-Walking onward from the bar, along the N-525, through the traffic circle, the municipal Albergue de Peregrinos de Requejo is at the next intersection on the right, up a few meters from the highway.
+If your destination is Requejo, walk onward from the bar along the N-525 and through the traffic circle, and the municipal Albergue de Peregrinos de Requejo is at the next intersection on the right, up a few meters from the highway.
 This is a 20-bed albergue, with no kitchen and no heat.

 As you walk through town, there are several more bar/restaurant/hotel combinations that you will pass right along the main road, one after another.

-Farther along, in the outskirts of town you will pass by the Hostal Tu Casa and Restaurant.
+Farther along, in the outskirts of town you will pass by the Hostal Tu Casa and Restaurant (+34 980 62 24 68).
 This place is your last chance for services until Padornelo, a long 10 kilometers later, via the long climb to the high point of the day at the Alto de Padornelo.
 You can also stay the night here if you have had enough.

 For some reason, our group decided not to stop in Requejo, even though it was almost halfway into the day's walk.
 Miguel had brought new energy into all of us, I suppose, being at least 20 or more years younger than us, as he led the march.
 Plus, the weather wasn't particularly horrible, so before it got even worse, we wanted to press onward and upward over the high mountains.